adansuku/order_disbursements/README.md

 ## Conclusion
-The seQura backend coding challenge is implemented as a Ruby on Rails application, providing a foundation for automating the calculation of disbursements and commissions for merchants.
+The backend coding challenge is implemented as a Ruby on Rails application, providing a foundation for automating the calculation of disbursements and commissions for merchants.
 The provided solution aims to meet the specified requirements; however, there are some areas that may need further optimization and refinement, pending discussion with the rest of the engineering team.

 ### Remaining Optimizations
 1.  **Worker Scalability:** The current solution assumes a straightforward execution of tasks without explicit consideration for worker scalability.
 Depending on the size of the dataset and the frequency of tasks, it may be beneficial to explore options for optimizing worker performance and scaling the processing infrastructure.